aks8545/Coffee-Shop-Sales/README.md

-# Coffee-Shop-SalesCoffee Shop Sales Analysis - Excel Project
+# Coffee Shop Sales Analysis - Excel Project

 This project is a comprehensive sales analysis for a coffee shop, completed using Microsoft Excel.
 Guided by Ayushi Jain from WsCube Tech, the project focuses on extracting meaningful insights from sales data to aid business decision-making.